Accessibility

 About Individual Sessions

-Click here for best practice guidelines.
-We also encourage all presenters to upload their presentation materials to the APA 2025 app before the convention to enable attendees to download and/or print such documents to bring with them.
+APA encourages all session presenters at APA 2026 to make their presentations accessible.
+We also encourage all presenters to upload their presentation materials to the APA 2026 app before the convention to enable attendees to download and/or print such documents to bring with them.
 Unfortunately, APA cannot provide slides or outlines in advance or transcripts of the presentations following the sessions.
-Presenters are given the option to upload materials in advance to the APA 2025 app, but we cannot guarantee all presenters will do this.
-We encourage attendees to connect with presenters in-person following the sessions to discuss options.
+Presenters are given the option to upload materials in advance to the APA 2026 app, but we cannot guarantee all presenters will do this.
+We encourage attendees to connect with presenters in-person or via email following the session to request materials.

-The Colorado Convention Center
+The Walter E. Washington Convention Center

 Hotel Accommodations